tig-foundation/tig-monorepo/tig-algorithms/advances/evidence_template.md

 > YOUR RESPONSE HERE

 PLEASE STATE WHY IT WOULD BE UNLIKELY THAT A PERSON OF ORDINARY SKILL IN THE ART IN THE FIELD (POSITA) WOULD HAVE ARRIVED AT YOUR METHOD BY SIMPLY COMBINING EXISTING IDEAS OR EXTENDING KNOWN TECHNIQUES.
-PLEASE SEE APPENDIX B FOR GUIDANCE REGARDING RELEVANT EVIDENCE.
+PLEASE SEE APPENDIX A FOR GUIDANCE REGARDING RELEVANT EVIDENCE.

 > YOUR RESPONSE HERE